-I’ve been fiddling with my site design some more recently, and decided that I wanted a vertical banner on the left-hand side to advertiseservices.
-I figures that I’d only be able to manage this with an image, and set about creating said image in a drawing application.
+I’ve been fiddling with my site design some more recently and decided that I wanted a vertical banner on the left-hand side to advertiseservices.
+I figure that I’d only be able to manage this with an image and set about creating said image in a drawing application.
 I then found that the image I had created didn’t scale nicely nor did it fit on pages of arbitrary height without leaving a big gap of non-clickable background colour or, worse, distorting the image so that the text was illegible.

 Text in SVG is written remarkably like XHTML, just with a different

 text).
 A big advantage of this way of defining text is that I don’t need to do anything special to change what the advert says as I can just open the .svg file in my favourite text editor and replace the content of the

 So far, I’ve only scraped the surface of what’s available in the SVG format, but I’m eager to see what else I can do with it.